TaraSophieDev/TerraDev64/README.md

 ## About me

-I am a apprentice working in a Software Development Company to learn Programming and Webdev, in my freetime I develop Games with the Godot Engine, and learn programming languages like Rust.
+I am a professional Software Developer, in my freetime I develop Games with the Godot Engine, and learn programming languages like Rust.

 - 🔭 I’m currently working on cool projects
 - 🐦Twitter: [@TerraDev64](https://twitter.com/TerraDev64)